KavyaGopal/Go-organic/README.md

 ## Features
 - Login|Register|Logout

-- Browse|Search
+- Browse|Search|Add items to the cart

-- Checkout Cart
+- Checkout cart

-- Test Cases: Jasmine framework

 ## Technology Stack
 - Front end: Angular

 - Back end: Go

-- DB: MongoDB
+- DB: MongoDB|MySQL

-- Test Cases: Jasmine framework

 ## Setup and Install

 This will mention about the setup and install instructions for running the code

 ## Testing
-For testing, we will do unit testing for both front and back end when developing, also end to end testing needs to be done.
+For testing, we will do unit testing for both front and back end when developing, also end to end testing.

-- [Instructions on end to end testing]
+- end to end testing
-- [Instructions on back end unit testing]
+- back end unit testing
-- [Instructions on front end unit testing]
+- front end unit testing

 ## Authors